 Enable unencrypted access (PLAIN) Data entered will not be encrypted, but displayed in plaintext.
 Enable SSL access (SSL certificate presented by the server) In order to set up SSL access, you will need to select a certificate server already generated by your root CA, or an imported certificate.
-The 鄰 icon indicates certificates with a TPM-protected private key.
+The CA icon indicates certificates with a TPM-protected private key.
 For more information on the TPM, see the section Trusted Platform Module .

-Use the firewall When this option is selected, the firewall will intercept the authentication request, account to check which is submitted using the account that holds all privileges on the directory: user authentication cn=NetasqAdmin. on the directory If it is not selected, the request will be submitted in the directory itself.
+Use the firewall account to check user authentication on the directory When this option is selected, the firewall will intercept the authentication request, which is submitted using the account that holds all privileges on the directory: cn=NetasqAdmin.
+If it is not selected, the request will be submitted in the directory itself.
 Allow nested groups Selecting this option allows you to create groups inside other user groups.
 Password hash Algorithm that encrypts user passwords.
 A caption will specify whether the algorithm is obsolete.